baffipelo/LP-Warden/README.md

 me on this project, I would love to speak with you!

-In future releases, I would like to include a better encryption solution that breaks the LP if removed, hosting of the LP-Warden.php file on the user's server for dynamic updates AFTER their lander has been copied, and ideally a GUI for users to manage all of their redirects in real-time (e.g. skip first 100 clicks, day-parting and reverse spying to discover culprits' traffic sources, etc).
+In future releases, I would like to include a better encryption solution that breaks the LP if removed, calling LP-Warden.php in a secret way from the culprit's server for dynamic updates AFTER the lander has been copied, and ideally a GUI for users to manage all of their redirects in real-time (e.g. skip first 100 clicks, day-parting and reverse spying to discover culprits' traffic sources, etc).